hnfong/public-crap/bookmarks/computer-related.md

 - https://godmode.space/ - Godmode is a web platform to access the powers of autoGPT and babyAGI.
 - https://www.cognosys.ai/ - Another AutoGPT interface
 - https://agentgpt.reworkd.ai/ - Another AutoGPT interface
+- https://www.youtube.com/watch?v=3VDpguo4R-0 AI in Google Sheets is Here | Get Sample Data and MORE! - Review of Google Sheets Duet

 ### Toys